SochaDev/sochadev.github.io/index.md

   <div class="container">
     <div class="columns-12">
       <h2 id="contact">Contact us</h2>
       <p>Ready to get started?
-We'd love to learn more about your project.</p>
+We'd love to learn more about your project or
+      hear all about what an awesome dev you are.</p>
     </div>
     <div class="columns-12">{% include contact.html %}
     </div>